shot4free/test_k8s_workload/README.md

 * We have the CI environment variable 'GITLAB_ACCESS_DISABLE' set.
 This is typically set as a Global CI variable in the projects configuration, and allows us to globally enable/disable this functionality at will.

-* The environment variable 'ARTIFACT_AVAILABLE' is set.
-This means the GitLab chart and dependencies have been cached locally using the GitLab CI cache.
-While the GitLab chart is pulled from dev.gitlab.org, due to the way helm chart dependencies work, attempting to fetch the chart dependencies makes helm call gitlab.com, so whenever we do a CI job with a chart bump, that job will fetch the new chart and dependencies to cache it locally for all new CI jobs.

 ## GitLab Secrets

 In order to work with the existing omnibus installation of GitLab.com, we will need to bring in a few already configured items that exist in that environment.
 These items will ensure that when the Deployment is spun up inside of Kubernetes we interact appropriately with our existing infrastructure.